jamiguel23/DXA-takehome/process.md

     * Initialize package manager like npm or yarn
     * Install dependencies like discord.js, axios, and dotenv
     ![dependcies](./img/process/dependacies.png)
-    * Create index.js file and make it entry point
+    * Create index.js file and make it the entry point
-    * Create .env file to require and config in index.js and then add bot token, guildID, clientID, and weatherAPI key to the .env file.
+    * Create .env file to require and config in index.js.
+Then add bot token, guildID, clientID, and weatherAPI key to the .env file.
 Sample env in root
     * In the index.js file initialize client with proper intents, login using TOKEN, and add ready event listener.
     ![Client startup](./img/process/clientStartup.png)